dahlsailrunner/knowyourtoolset-blog/content/_index.md

 +++
 author = "Erik Dahl"
-description = "Know Your Toolset - Make the most of your existing toolset and expand when appropriate.
+description = "Know Your Toolset - Make the most of your existing toolset and expand when appropriate."
 +++